TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 }
 ```

-You should now be able to log in using the new user you've created (the one with a hashed password).  <span id='bcrypt'>Unfortunately, users that were saved BEFORE you added bcrypt will no longer work, but that's a small price to pay for security</span>! (and a good reason to include bcrypt from the start on your next project)
+You should now be able to log in using the new user you've created (the one with a hashed password).
+Unfortunately, users that were saved BEFORE you added bcrypt will no longer work, but that's a small price to pay for security! (and a good reason to include bcrypt from the start on your next project)

 ### Assignment